Magnonics

-Magnonics is an emerging field of modern magnetism, which can be considered a sub-field of modern solid state physics.
+Magnonics is an emerging field of modern magnetism, which can be considered a subfield of modern solid-state physics.
 Magnonics combines the study of waves and magnetism.
-Its main aim is to investigate the behaviour of spin waves in nano-structure elements.
+Its main aim is to investigate the behaviour of spin waves in nano-structured elements.
 In essence, spin waves are a propagating re-ordering of the magnetisation in a material and arise from the precession of magnetic moments.
-Magnetic moments arise from the orbital and spin moments of the electron, most often it is this spin moment that contributes to the net magnetic moment.
+Magnetic moments arise from the orbital and spin moments of the electron; most often, it is this spin moment that contributes to the net magnetic moment.

-Following the success of the modern hard disk, there is much current interest in future magnetic data storage and using spin waves for things such as 'magnonic' logic and data storage.
-Similarly, spintronics looks to utilize the inherent spin degree of freedom to complement the already successful charge property of the electron used in contemporary electronics.
-Modern magnetism is concerned with furthering the understanding of the behaviour of the magnetisation on very small (sub-micrometre) length scales and very fast (sub-nanosecond) timescales and how this can be applied to improving existing or generating new technologies and computing concepts.
+Following the success of the modern hard disk, there is significant current interest in future magnetic data storage and using spin waves for things such as 'magnonic' logic and data storage.
+Similarly, spintronics aims to utilize the inherent spin degree of freedom to complement the already successful charge property of the electron used in contemporary electronics.
+Modern magnetism is concerned with deepening the understanding of the behaviour of the magnetisation on very small (sub-micrometre) length scales and very fast (sub-nanosecond) timescales, and how this can be applied to improving existing or generating new technologies and computing concepts.
 A magnon torque device was invented and later perfected at the National University of Singapore's Electrical & Computer Engineering department, which is based on such potential uses, with results published on November 29, 2019, in Science.

 A magnonic crystal is a magnetic metamaterial with alternating magnetic properties.
-Like conventional metamaterials, their properties arise from geometrical structuring, rather than their bandstructure or composition directly.
+Like conventional metamaterials, their properties arise from geometrical structuring, rather than their band structure or composition directly.
 Small spatial inhomogeneities create an effective macroscopic behaviour, leading to properties not readily found in nature.
-By alternating parameters such as the relative permeability or saturation magnetisation, there exists the possibility to tailor 'magnonic' bandgaps in the material.
-By tuning the size of this bandgap, only spin wave modes able to cross the bandgap would be able to propagate through the media, leading to selective propagation of certain spin wave frequencies.
+By alternating parameters such as the relative permeability or saturation magnetisation, there exists the possibility to tailor 'magnonic' band gaps in the material.
+By tuning the size of this bandgap, only spin wave modes able to cross the bandgap would be able to propagate through the media, leading to the selective propagation of certain spin wave frequencies.
 See Surface magnon polariton.